June 05, 2023

 Gallbladder cancer often blocks the bile ducts, causing a buildup of bile, which can lead to loss of appetite and extreme nausea.
 If left unaddressed, the condition can worsen and eventually lead to vomiting and extreme weight loss.

-These signs and symptoms of gallbladder cancer are not exclusive to gallbladder cancer and may also be present in other conditions.
+These signs and symptoms are not exclusive to gallbladder cancer and may also be present in other conditions.
 Therefore, it is essential to consult a doctor if any of these symptoms persist or worsen.

 Read more: Managing the Emotional, Physical, and Financial Impact of Cancer